 In Ontario, both tenants and landlords have specific rights and responsibilities.

-These are outlined in the Residential Tenancies Act, 2006, which covers various aspects of rental agreements, including tenant rights, landlord obligations, and lease terms.
+These are outlined in the Residential Tenancies Act, of 2006, which covers various aspects of rental agreements, including tenant rights, landlord obligations, and lease terms.

 It’s important to familiarize yourself with these laws to ensure you’re informed about your rights as a tenant and understand the regulations governing your rental situation.